Skip to content

 • Purchase Credit Notes: Similar to invoices, any credit notes generated or processed in Accounts Payable are updated in Xero to reflect accurate financial data.

-• Accounts Payable Wallets: Transactions made from Accounts Payable wallets are recorded in Xero, including deposits into and withdrawals from these wallets, ensuring your cash flow records are precise.
+• Accounts: Transactions made from Modulr AP accounts are recorded in Xero, including deposits into and withdrawals from these accounts, ensuring your cash flow records are precise.

-• Payment Records: After payments are processed in Accounts Payable, the corresponding records, including payment amounts, dates, and recipient details, are synced back to Xero.
+• Payment Records: After payments are processed in Modulr AP, the corresponding records, including payment amounts, dates, and recipient details, are synced back to Xero.
 This process ensures that your ledgers accurately reflect the latest payment statuses.

-• Reconciliation Data: Accounts Payable streamlines the reconciliation process by automatically matching payments made through Accounts Payable to their respective invoices or purchase orders in Xero.
-This feature extends to reconciling transfers between your bank accounts and Accounts Payable wallets, simplifying the often complex and time-consuming task of month-end closing.
+• Reconciliation Data: Modulr AP streamlines the reconciliation process by automatically matching payments made through Modulr AP to their respective invoices or purchase orders in Xero.
+This feature extends to reconciling transfers between your bank accounts and Modulr AP accounts, simplifying the often complex and time-consuming task of month-end closing.

-• Supplier Details: Updates to supplier details made within Accounts Payable, such as changes in bank information or contact details, are synced to Xero.
+• Supplier Details: Updates to supplier details made within Modulr AP, such as changes in bank information or contact details, are synced to Xero.
 This ensures that your supplier records in Xero are always current, reducing the risk of payment errors.